A six-year-old boy discovers something about himself.

 There was something about the song that put me in a different place, that temporarily stopped the sun and suspended gravity and lifted me into a different realm.
 The shrinks have a name for it.
 Peak experience, they call it.

-My new older buddies were not slow to recognize the amusement value in my antics, particularly when yet a new Elvis song came to my notice, "Hard Headed Woman".
+My new and mostly older buddies were not slow to recognize the amusement value in my antics, particularly when yet a new Elvis song came to my notice, "Hard Headed Woman".

-So it happened that one day we headed home from a far-flung corner of our great vast adventure playground, needing only to cross the bull pasture to get back in time for the "Spin and Marty" episodes on "Mickey Mouse".
-Okay, I confess, it could have been "Corky and White Shadow" or the "Hardy Boys", but "Spin and Marty" with its Triple-R Ranch and kids doing dangerous things on four-legged animals seems altogether more appropriate to a story involving a six-year old Elvis fan and a herd of bulls.
-Probably they were just steers, but that sort of distinction would have escaped me at the time.
+So it happened that one day we headed home from a far-flung corner of our great vast adventure playground, needing only to cross an intervening bull pasture to get back in time for the "Spin and Marty" episodes on "Mickey Mouse".
+Or maybe it was something completely different like "American Bandstand," but "Spin and Marty" with its Triple-R Ranch and kids doing dangerous things on four-legged animals seems altogether more appropriate to a story involving a six-year old Elvis fan and a herd of bulls.
+Probably they were just steers.

-We were standing there, just watching, when the topic of rodeo bulls came up.
-At first, this was an abstract discussion.
-Then Billy happened to mention what a pathetic lot these particular bulls were.
+Then one my friends - Cartman or Butters or Kyle or whoever - happened to mention what a pathetic lot these particular creatures were.
 No horns, just munching on grass, lying down, waiting to become steaks, too lazy to even chase the flies away.

 My first thought - once the luxury of thought returned - was that I had somehow not lived up to the faith my friends had in me.
 I had bailed out, aborted the mission in mid-flight.
-I was nothing more than a scaredy cat, which is the worst fate that can possibly befall a kid, particularly one looking for approval from the older boys.
+I was nothing more than a scaredy cat, which is the worst fate that can possibly befall a kid, particularly one looking for approval from his elders.
 I gathered myself on the ground, trying to hide my shame, then stood up to face the music.

 But instead of the barrage of ridicule that I expected, I gazed up into expressions of amazement and disbelief, the kind of looks that might have greeted me had I just emerged from a pool of crocodiles.
 In other words there was no way my older buddies were going to do what I did, not in a million years, not even to show me how easy it was.

 How could I be so stupid?
 I suddenly realized, feeling my face go red.
 What idiotic thing would I do next?
 Stick my hand in a running lawn mower?
-Suppose something had happened?
+Suppose something had gone wrong?
 Suppose I had got these bulls really angry?
 Suppose I had set off a stampede?

-Bulls on the patio, bulls in the flower beds, bulls crashing down houses and trampling babies, here in this brave new world that our parents had created.
-No, it didn't happen, but suppose my friends turned me in?
-Okay, the law might let me off with a warning, but what about my parents?
+Bulls on the patio, bulls in the flower beds, bulls crashing down houses, and trampling babies, here in this brave new world that our parents had only just created.
 Maybe I should just start running right now.

 But it was the prospect of school the next day that frightened me the most, for here I knew with absolute certainty what fate had in store.
 Humiliation before my peers, forever branded as the moron too stupid to stay away from danger.
-I could see those big fifth and sixth graders now - hey, kid, come here - not to mention those in my own class.
 Even the kindergartners would show me no mercy.

 But none of my friends were laughing.
 If I were red, then they were pale.
 I was safe, I realized, much to my infinite relief.
 Turning me in, after all, would only draw attention to themselves, brand them as accessories for egging me on, expose them to the same ridicule, get them into even worse trouble than me.
 This was serious business, and it was all taking place on the unspoken level.